Subhash Shirodkar

-Subhash Ankush Shirodkar is an Indian politician of the Bharatiya Janata Party.
-He is a former Member of the Legislative Assembly and represented Siroda in the Goa Legislative Assembly.
+Subhash Ankush Shirodkar (born 22 February 1952) is an Indian politician who is an eight-time member of the Goa Legislative Assembly, representing the Shiroda Assembly constituency.

-Personal life

-Subhash Ankush Shirodkar was born on 23 February 1952.

 Career

 Member of the Legislative Assembly

-Shirodkar was served as the Sarpanch of the Shiroda Gram Panchayat from 1978 to 1984.
+Shirodkar served as the sarpanch of the Shiroda Gram Panchayat from 1978 to 1984.
 He was elected to the Goa, Daman, and Diu Legislative Assembly in the 1984 Assembly Elections from the Shiroda constituency as a candidate of the Indian National Congress.
 Shirodkar successfully contested the 1989 Goa Legislative Assembly elections from the Shiroda constituency as a candidate of the Indian National Congress.
 He also won the Goa Legislative Assembly elections of 1994, 1999 and 2002 from the Shiroda constituency as a candidate of the Indian National Congress.

 Subhash Shirodkar lost the 2007 Goa Legislative Assembly election from the Shiroda constituency to Mahadev Naik of the Bharatiya Janata Party.
 Shirodkar contested the 2012 Goa Legislative Assembly election from the Siroda constituency as the Indian National Congress party's candidate, but lost to Mahadev Naik of the Bharatiya Janata Party.

 Shirodkar returned to the Goa Legislative Assembly as an Indian National Congress candidate by defeating Mahadev Naik of the Bharatiya Janata Party in the 2012 Goa Legislative Assembly election.
 Shirodkar quit the Indian National Congress on 16 October 2018 and resigned as the Member of the Legislative Assembly, to join the Bharatiya Janata Party.